sabondlovu/Bright-Learn-Coffee-shop/README.md

   Here's the process I followed to achieve the above.
   1. Received the raw data as an Excel file; the file had to be reviewed to help analyze what information we have.
-     - After thoroughly analyzing the data provided, I then went on Miro to come up with a flow chart that will be used as a guide to creating my analysis
+     - After thoroughly analyzing the data provided,
+     - I then went on Miro to come up with a flow chart that will be used as a guide to creating my analysis
+     - Main points were determined, such as revenue, peak times, and product category

   2. Cleaning data on Databricks, converting commas to numeric numbers
      - created total-amount column